vesalbargi/verilog-pipelined-cpu/README.md

 - ID/EX (Instruction Decode/Execution): This register stores the decoded instruction, read data from the registers, and control signals, preparing them for the execution stage.
 - EX/MEM (Execution/Memory Access): This register captures the results of the ALU operations, the data to be written to memory, and control signals, moving them to the memory access stage.
 - MEM/WB (Memory Access/Write Back): This register holds the data read from memory or the ALU result, along with control signals, and passes them to the final stage for writing back to the register file.

+## Phase 2

+- MUX 32 3 Inputs: This module is a multiplexer that selects one of three 32-bit inputs based on a control signal.
+It is used for dynamic data routing in a pipelined CPU.
+- Forwarding Unit: This unit is responsible for resolving data hazards by determining if data can be forwarded from later pipeline stages, avoiding stalls.
+It examines the register status to manage dependencies and improve performance.

 ## Datapath